 Fried Aloo or Potatoes is key

 This recipe starts with shallow frying boiled potatoes cut into slices.
 These are fried in ghee till they are crispy golden brown from both sides.
-Ghee is key to adding that authentic flavour and giving them the crispy golden edges.
-If you don’t have ghee or don’t want to use it, a neutral flavoured vegetable oil also works.
+Ghee is key to adding that authentic flavor and giving them the crispy golden edges.
+If you don’t have ghee or don’t want to use it, a neutral flavored vegetable oil also works.